Causes or Cures cover art

 "For the Nerds and the Nerd Nots"

 Causes or Cures is a health podcast hosted by Dr. Eeks—an independent, grassroots show driven by curiosity and a passion for breaking down complex health topics into bite-sized, easy-to-understand insights.
-Dr. Eeks (ErinKate Stair, MPH, MD) works as a senior consultant and contractor in the realm of public health, epidemiology, and health communication.
+Dr. Eeks (ErinKate Stair, MPH, MD) works as a consultant in the realm of public health, applied epidemiology, and health communication.
 She's all about making science relatable and often uses a blue-collar sense of humor to drive the message home.

 On this podcast, Dr. Eeks talks with experts from around the world (doctors, researchers, public health pros, and more) to dive into the latest hot topics in health and research, all in a down-to-earth kind of way.
 She also includes people with compelling stories of healing and "characters" because life is too boring and short to leave out characters. ;)